Table of Contents

 Mac OS X 10.2 and later uses Bonjour (a.k.a.
 Zeroconf) for automatic service discovery.
 Netatalk can advertise AFP file sharing and Time Machine volumes by using Avahi or mDNSResponder.

-The Avahi library itself must have been built with D-Bus support.
+When using Avahi, D-Bus is also required, and the Avahi library must have been built with D-Bus support.

 CrackLib